XWorm Part 1 - Unraveling a Steganography-Based Downloader

 Stage 2

-The next stage is further JScript employing obfuscation identical to stage 1.
-After repeating previous deobfuscation steps, we observe use of PowerShell to execute another stage as seen in figure 3.
-This is responsible for executing the PowerShell script seen in figure 4. figure 3 - stage 2 downloader script
+The next stage is further JScript with obfuscation identical to stage 1.
+Repeating previous deobfuscation steps, we observe use of PowerShell to execute another stage seen in figure 3.
+This is responsible for executing the PowerShell script in figure 4. figure 3 - stage 2 downloader script

 figure 4 - PowerShell script invoked by stage 2 downloader script

-After some code beautifying using CyberChef and variable renaming, I was able to better understand the execution flow.
-It begins by reaching out to an image hosted on well-known digital library site “Internet Archive”, where the image is loaded into memory as a byte array. figure 5 - PowerShell code responsible for loading image into memory
+After some code beautifying using CyberChef and variable renaming, we can see it loads an image hosted on “Internet Archive” into memory as a byte array. figure 5 - PowerShell code responsible for loading image into memory

 figure 6 - universe themed image hosted on Internet Archive

-Once loaded into memory, the byte array is scanned for a hard-coded byte sequence that begins with 42 4D
+Once loaded into memory, the array is scanned for hard-coded bitmap magic bytes 3 42 4D

 . figure 7 - code responsible for locating bitmap embedded in image